Baby on Board: Equipping Your Car for Precious Cargo

 Buying a quality car seat and installing it correctly is the most important part of keeping your baby safe in your vehicle.
 In one year alone, car seats save more than 240 children under 5 years old in the U.S.1

-- Get it inspected.
 Three out of four car seats are not used or installed correctly.2 So get it inspected by a certified technician at your local police or fire station.
-The inspection is often free of charge.1 You can use your ZIP code to search the National Highway Traffic Safety Administration’s listing of child passenger safety seat inspection locations to find the one nearest you.
+The inspection is often free of charge.1 You can use your ZIP code to search the National Highway Traffic Safety administration’s listing of child passenger safety seat inspection locations to find the one nearest you.

 2. Install a Mirror